Perineal Massage: How to Perform It

 1. Try to perform the massage in an intimate and comfortable space

 The person who performs the massage should have short nails and properly sanitized hands.
-It can be yourself or someone you trust, such as your partner.

 The position you adopt will depend on your comfort.
 You can lie on your bed, half-sitting, with several pillows behind your back to relax.
 Another option is to sit on the toilet or lie down in the bathtub.